saltedlolly/developer.rebble.io/source/tutorials/watchface-tutorial/part3.md

 The weather data itself will be downloaded by the JavaScript component of the watchface, and runs on the connected phone whenever the watchface is opened.

-^CP^ To begin using PebbleKit JS, click 'Add New' in the CloudPebble editor, next to 'Source Files'.
-Select 'JavaScript file' and choose a file name.
-CloudPebble allows any normally valid file name, such as `weather.js`.

-^LC^ To begin using PebbleKit JS, add a new file to your project at `src/pkjs/index.js` to contain your JavaScript code.
+To begin using PebbleKit JS, add a new file to your project at `src/pkjs/index.js` to contain your JavaScript code.

 To get off to a quick start, we will provide a basic template for using the